Do any of these sound familiar?

 - When you finally do get to slow down, sometimes your purpose seems unclear.

 - You sometimes doubt the authenticity of people who seem happy or fulfilled.

-- If you look back on your relationships, it seems they often start well, but often they don’t go the distance.
+- If you look at past relationships, they often start well, but many become unfulfilling.